byteManiak/Qt-Shader-IDE/README.md

 - [ ] Text formatting features.
 - [x] Include all uniforms and attributes by default. (not visible to the user)

-Doesn't work properly on Windows yet.
+~~Doesn't work properly on Windows yet.
 GL context is blank on most test machines.
-Need to do more debugging.
+Need to do more debugging.~~ With the new GL context code, the project works mostly fine on Windows.